Performer Frequently Asked Questions (as of 4/23/2024)

 Q: When will I hear from you?

 A: We try to get the news out, whether good or bad, as soon as we have made decisions.
 However, we frequently audition 100 or more performers for a show and it can take time to reach a decision, negotiate with an initial set of candidates and possibly have to make additional offers to other candidates.
 When we conclude that we are not going to offer someone a role, we try to get that news out quickly as well.
-Letters of regret may go out a few days after the initial audition, or they may go out only after we have reached an agreement with someone else.
+Letters of regret may go out almost immediately after the last of the initial auditions, or they may go out only after we have reached an agreement with someone else.
 The initial set of offers will go out as soon as we can come to agreement on who will receive them, typically shortly after the callback auditions.
 Invitations to callbacks may arrive any time after your initial audition up until a couple of days before the callbacks take place.
 If you have not heard one way or the other within what you consider a reasonable amount of time, please feel free to contact the registration coordinator whose email address will be listed on the main audition page.